Angry Birds in U.S. retail, UK parks push

 "We can't afford to invest billions into theme parks," said Vesterbacka.
 "We are a tiny company from a tiny country."

-Rovio has about 300 staff, up from 50 a year ago, and has had to move out of central Helsinki to new, bigger headquarters.
+Rovio has about 300 staff, up from 50 a year ago, and has had to move out of central Helsinki to new, bigger headquarters next to mobile phone maker Nokia NOK1V.HE.

+Vesterbacka reiterated that Rovio was in no hurry for a public listing.
+Its last funding round was last year, when it raised $42 million from venture capital firms Accel, Atomico and Felicis Ventures.

+He said Rovio had not needed the money and had raised the capital primarily to attract onto its board investors such as Atomico's founder Niklas Zennstrom, a co-founder of Skype.

 (Editing by David Holmes, Gary Hill)